hingfirewatch/P3I-HING/docs/Project Framework.md

 HING JOC Wildfire Detection Project

 _____________________________________________________________
-## **Juvare WebEOS**
+## **Juvare WebEOC**

 ![alt text](https://github.com/hingfirewatch/P3I-HING/blob/main/docs/pictures/juvare.png)

-WEBEOS is a web-based software solution that encompasses emergency, state, military, and federal agencies and departments for emergency notifications, event tracking, and incident management systems.
+WebEOC is a web-based software solution that encompasses emergency, state, military, and federal agencies and departments for emergency notifications, event tracking, and incident management systems.

-WEBEOS contains multiple interlocking APIs that pull data from supported state and government agencies that feed that data into the system.
+WebEOC contains multiple interlocking APIs that pull data from supported state and government agencies that feed that data into the system.
 Most of these data are locked behind request-only and government authorization.
 Due to time constraints from research and development and the additional required datasets and feeds, it would be recommended to develop a system under WEBEOS.
 Some examples of the supported APIs are ARCGIS, NASA’s FIRMs.
 Which are either limited by a threshold usage count or limited by an enterprise request.

-***UPDATE (7/11/25):*** Note this is no longer the case due to additional software solutions under Juvare that are required in addition to WebEOC Nexus.
-Nexus does not have the capability for API integration besides limited plug-in available.
+***UPDATE (7/11/25):*** Note WebEOC no longer considered due to additional software solutions under Juvare that are required in addition to WebEOC Nexus.
+Nexus does not have the capability for API integration besides a limited plug-in available.

 _____________________________________________________________